The Louvre Museum is a paradise for art lovers. It’s quite glamorous, surreal, and fabulously built.

-Going to the Louvre Museum and witnessing its most iconic and famous artworks is an experience of a lifetime.
+Going to the Paris Museum and witnessing the most famous paintings in the Louvre is an experience of a lifetime.

 With our pick of 25 must-see artworks displayed at the Louvre Museum, you will make the best use of your time!